RTDB Overview

 Security Considerations

-• WebSocket connections require valid access tokens, validated on establishment
+• WebSocket connections require valid access tokens, validated when the connection is established

 Choosing Between RTDB and CRDT